MatePocs/imbalanced_classifier/README.md

 <br>

 __Files__:
-- imbalanced_classifier.ipynb: A Jupyter Notebook containing the majority of the work and visualisations.
+- `imbalanced_classifier.ipynb`: A Jupyter Notebook containing the majority of the work and visualisations.
-- imbalanced_classifier_functions.py: Contains functions and useful methods written for this project.
+- `imbalanced_classifier_functions.py`: Contains functions and useful methods written for this project.